 Whether you’re short on cash and need money to pay rent or just want to boost your savings, your home can be a great source of income.
-According to an older study by eBay, the average American household has over $3,100 worth of unused items.
-By selling these items, you can earn extra cash while clearing out clutter at the same.
+According to a study by eBay, the average American household has over 50 unused items worth $3,100 on average.
+By selling these items, you can earn extra cash while clearing out clutter at the same time.

-Although sites like Craigslist and eBay can be good places to sell, it’s wise to compare prices on other selling sites to ensure you get the best deal.
-These are the top seven places to sell your unused stuff online:
+Although sites like Craigslist and OfferUp can be good places to sell, it’s wise to compare prices on other selling sites to ensure you get the best deal.
+These are the top seven places to sell your used or unused stuff online:

 While you might use Facebook to post photos and catch up with friends and family, Facebook’s Marketplace is a powerful selling tool.
 You can post any item for sale, including sports equipment, toys, or kitchen appliances.
 However, it’s best for large pieces that are hard to ship, such as furniture or mattresses.